 It really depends on the regimen recommended through our Solution Tool.
 Thankfully, the last step in every regimen contains SPF protection. #winning

-REVERSE Shield Brightening Lotion SPF 15 contains SHIELDRF Technology, our exclusive complex of stabilised Avobenzone and colourless carotenoids, to provide SPF protection in an aesthetically elegant formulation.
+If you’re looking to even discolouration, our brightening formulation contains an exclusive complex of stabilised Avobenzone and colourless carotenoids, to provide SPF protection in an aesthetically elegant formulation.
 Vitamin E and Green Tea nourish skin, while Licorice and Mulberry help to brighten dull skin.

-REDEFINE Triple Defense Treatment is a moisturising treatment with SPF 15 protection, which contains powerful peptides to reduce the appearance of lines and wrinkles and visibly firm skin.
-SHIELDRF sunscreen technology contains an exclusive complex of stabilised Avobenzone and colourless carotenoids to provide SPF protection.
+The anti-ageing formula contains powerful peptides to reduce the appearance of lines and wrinkles and visibly firm skin, as well as the exclusive complex of stabilised Avobenzone and colourless carotenoids to provide SPF protection.
 Optical brighteners minimise the appearance of skin flaws, while skin conditioning ingredients provide moisturisation.

-In addition to this, our Lip Shield effectively protects our smackers from harmful UVA rays with SHIELDRF, our exclusive complex of Avobenzone and colourless carotenoids.
-ESSENTIALS Lip Shield SPF 15 moisturises lips with shea butter, avocado and flower seed oil while providing moderate sun protection.
-This anti-ageing lip balm also contains Dimethicone to condition the lips’ delicate, natural moisture barrier and Vitamins C and E to nourish your skin and leave you with soft, smooth, healthy-looking lips.
+In addition to this, our Lip Shield effectively protects our smackers from harmful UVA rays.
+This anti-ageing lip balm moisturises lips with shea butter, avocado and flower seed oil while providing moderate sun protection and contains Dimethicone to condition the lips’ delicate, natural moisture barrier and Vitamins C and E to nourish your skin and leave you with soft, smooth, healthy-looking lips.
 It’s the bomb!
 Best of all, it comes in packs of 2 so you can share one with a friend or family member – unless you prefer to keep both for yourself. ;P

 How much sunscreen do I need?